Uberspace/lab/source/guide_wekan.rst

 Check the Wekan website for the `latest release`_ and copy the download link to the wekan-*.*.zip file.
 Then use ``wget`` to download it.
 Replace the URL with the one you just copied.

+.. warning:: Make sure to use the latest version from the `latest release`_ page, as Wekan is developed in a fast pace.

 .. code-block:: console
  :emphasize-lines: 1